-It can be tiring work and may bring about burn out (it did for me!).
-When you set personal audacious goals it focuses your attention on you and boosts your mommy energy.
+It can be tiring work and may bring about burn out.
+However, when you set personal audacious goals it focuses your attention on you and boosts your mommy energy.

-Now it’s time to get to work!
-Here are some tips to start creating an audacious goal.
+Now it’s time to get to work.
+Here are some tips to start creating your most audacious goals.